fadeevab/cocoon/README.md

 You can store data to file.
 Put data into `Vec` container, the data is going to be encrypted _in place_ and stored in a file using the "cocoon" [format](#cocoon).

+`Cocoon` is preferred as a long-time data storage, it has an extended header with a magic number, options, and version control.
 ```rust
 let mut data = b"my secret data".to_vec();
 let cocoon = Cocoon::new(b"password");